moneroguides/monero-guides/content/tutorials/P2Pool - Windows; Quick start guide.md

 .....................................................................

+### OUTRO

-This pool is only possible because of the hard work of contributers. the main repository for p2pool can be found in the description below. https://github.com/SChernykh/p2pool
+This pool is only possible because of the hard work of contributers.
+The main repository for p2pool can be found in the description below. https://github.com/SChernykh/p2pool

 If you're interested to know more about it's featuresa nd how it works, including how to set things up on a different OS, this is the place to come.
 And at the bottom of this page you will find a donation address.
 The people who work on these things do it mostly for love rather than money, so every donation goes to keeping them motivated.